charliepaull/unit-4-game/README.md

                 a. use positioning within the boxes to place numbers
                 b. absolute positioning(?)
         Find colors and patterns with Eye Dropper (Chrome Extension)

+**Note: make the crystals spin when they're clicked through animation!!
+    Is that through CSS or JS/jQuery?
+Anoter Bonus: add the numbers of each crystal below so user can keep track!
+**What bonuses are part of the assignment?

+**Note:

+add ``` back in before submitting entire repo on BCS comment back in all text to show normally.